Camera

 How it works

-Toggle camera on in the recording controls and select your webcam.
-ShipClip records your camera as a separate track and composites it as a PiP overlay on your screen recording.
+Toggle camera on in the recording bar and pick your input.
+ShipClip records the camera as its own video track and composites it as a PiP overlay over your screen capture.

 Positioning

-In the editing inspector, you can adjust the PiP size (10–40% of the output width) and add internal padding.
+The inspector also controls size (10–40% of output width) and internal padding.

 Background removal

-- Blur: Gaussian blur on the background, keeping you in focus
+- Blur.
+Gaussian blur on the background, you stay in focus.

-- Remove: Transparent background, showing just you as a cutout
+- Remove.
+Transparent background, just you as a cutout.
+Composites cleanly onto any screen styling.

 Camera shape